Majoka2001/Car_Class_Prediction/README.md

 - **Cramér’s V**
   To quantify the **strength** of association between categorical variables (scale: 0 to 1).

+- **Spearman's Correlation Coefficient and Kendall Tau** To assess how strongly the categorical features correlate to each other and the direction of correlation.

 - **Heatmaps**
   For visual representation of contingency tables.

+- **StandardScaler**
+  For scaling the features in the dataset before proceeding to machine learning.

-- **Spearman's Rank Correlation**
+- **SMOTE**
-  (Optional) For testing ordinal relationships when applicable.
+  To handle the imbalance in the training set so majority classes do not dominate the minority classes when it comes to class prediction.

 ---

 ## 📁 Dataset

-The project uses the [UCI Car Evaluation Dataset](https://archive.ics.uci.edu/ml/datasets/car+evaluation), which includes features like:
+The project uses the dataset at: [(https://archive.ics.uci.edu/dataset/19/car+evaluation)], which includes features like:

 - `buying`: buying price
 - `maint`: maintenance cost